Debbie Smatresk's biography

 Debbie hosts a wide variety events on campus and in her home for donors, community organizations, the university and, most fun of all, for students.
 She also is involved in mentoring UNT’s Pre-Occupational Therapy student group and national organization, and designing and funding an environmental play area and garden for the UNT Child Development Lab.

-Debbie serves on a number of community boards including the United Way of Denton County as an incoming member of the Executive Board and as a member of the Community Impact Committee, which manages grant appropriations; the National Resource Center at Northwestern University to plan curriculum and activities for an April 2018 national conference in San Francisco; and the Denton Benefit League as a grant appropriations committee member and leader of multiple fundraising events.
+Debbie serves on a number of community boards including the United Way of Denton County as an incoming member of the Executive Board and as a member of the Community Impact Committee, which manages grant appropriations; the National Resource Center at Northwestern University to plan curriculum and activities for a 2018 national conference; and the Denton Benefit League as a grant appropriations committee member and leader of multiple fundraising events.
 As a board member for the Fred Moore Day Nursery School, a program which serves low income families, Debbie secured funding from Educational First Steps to support classroom and curriculum enhancement.
 She recently began organizing fundraising events for Health Services of North Texas in Denton County.

 At the University of Nevada, Las Vegas Debbie was involved in a number of charitable organizations and university programs including the Sunrise Children’s Foundation, a group that offered rehabilitation services to low income families.
 She also was heavily involved with the OLLI program at UNLV and, as a direct result of her success and grant writing efforts, secured over $2.2 million in grants and endowments for UNLV.
 She also initiated a capital campaign to secure funding for the Educational Outreach Building at UNLV.